XCraftCoder/stremio-prowlarr/README.md

-# jackett-stremio
+# prowlarr-stremio
-A StremIO addon for Jackett
+A StremIO addon for Prowlarr

 ## TODO